harmonydata/harmonydata.github.io/content/en/ces-d-vs-phq-9.md

 title: CES-D vs PHQ-9
 ---

-## CES-D vs PHQ-9: A Facilitated Comparison Using Harmony
+## Harmonising and comparing CES-D vs PHQ-9: A Facilitated Comparison Using Harmony

 Psychologists and social scientists have long struggled with the process of harmonising questionnaire items across different tools, an endeavor that is not only time-consuming but often subjective as well.
 The task becomes stiffer when you have to compare highly-referenced psychological instruments like the Center for Epidemiological Studies-Depression (CES-D) and the Patient Health Questionnaire (PHQ-9).